vuejs/v2.vuejs.org/source/api/instance-properties.md

 - **Type:** `HTMLElement`
 - **Read only**

 The DOM element that the Vue instance is managing.
+Note that for [Fragment Instances](/guide/best-practices.html#Fragment_Instance), `vm.$el` will return an anchor node that indicates the starting position of the fragment.

 ### vm.$data